 Materials for teaching data analysis and visualization in Python and extraction of information from relational databases using SQL are in development.

-This curriculum assumes no prior experience with the tools covered in the workshop.
-Participants should bring their laptops and plan to participate actively.
+This workshop assumes no prior experience with the tools covered in the workshop.

 This curriculum is currently available using R as the main programming language.
 Materials for teaching it with Python are in development.

 |Data Organization in Spreadsheets||Learn how to organize tabular data, handle date formatting, carry out quality control and quality assurance and export data to use with downstream applications.|

 |Data Cleaning with OpenRefine||Explore, summarize, and clean tabular data reproducibly.|